AtharvaNawathe/PageTurn/README.md

 - [ ] Conduct end-to-end testing to ensure proper interaction between frontend and backend components.

 ## 6. Deployment
-- [ ] Prepare application for deployment to a hosting platform (e.g., Heroku, Firebase).
+- [ ] Prepare the application for deployment to a hosting platform (e.g., Heroku, Firebase).
 - [ ] Set up deployment pipelines for automatic deployment from version control (e.g., GitHub, GitLab).
 - [ ] Deploy both backend and frontend applications to the hosting platform.

 ## 7. Learning and Improvement
 - [ ] Continuously learn and explore new concepts, techniques, and best practices in MEAN stack development.
 - [ ] Seek feedback from peers or mentors to improve code quality and project structure.
-- [ ] Reflect on development process and identify areas for improvement in future projects.
+- [ ] Reflect on the development process and identify areas for improvement in future projects.